SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 .. note::

    Casting doesn't actually modify the instance or change its values.
-   The underlying instance remains the same; it is simply treated and accessed as an instance of the type to which it has been cast.
+   The underlying instance remains the same; it's simply treated and accessed as an instance of the type to which it has been cast.

 ..
 TODO: This example should be followed by the same example written with switch,